OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ## User IDs

 Make sure your usernames/userids are case insensitive.
 User 'smith' and user 'Smith' should be the same user.
-User names should also be unique.
+Usernames should also be unique.
 For high security applications usernames could be assigned and secret instead of user-defined public data.

 ### Email address as a User ID